NCAR/geocat-comp/CONTRIBUTING.md

-Please first refer to [GeoCAT Contributor's Guide](https://geocat.ucar.edu/pages/contributing.html) for overall contribution guidelines (such as detailed description of GeoCAT structure, forking, repository cloning, branching, etc.).
-Once you determine that a function should be contributed under this repo, please refer to the following contribution guidelines:

 # Adding new functions to the Geocat-comp repo

 1. For a new function or family of functions that handle similar computations, create a new Python file in